-Tell us about how you got into music ?
+Tell us about yourself and how you got into music?

 How did you start using FL Studio & what does it mean to your productions?

 I started using FL Studio shortly after seeing Zircon and Varien's tutorials online.
 DAWs were an absolute new thing to me, but FL's interface felt way less daunting and way more intuitive than the others, and the more I used it, the more that impression turned to be true.

 For someone who, like myself, started out without knowing theory or without knowing how to play an instrument, FL Studio is a godsend as it allows you to write music tremendously fast, even with just a keyboard and mouse, thanks to its amazing piano roll and playlist control.